Kings Plains Sapphire

 Durability & Care

-One of the world’s hardest gemstones (Mohs’ Hardness: 9), Kings Plains Sapphire is an excellent choice for everyday jewelry.
+The world’s second hardest gemstone, Kings Plains Sapphire is an excellent choice for everyday jewelry (Mohs’ Hardness: 9).
 Kings Plains Sapphire should always be stored carefully to avoid scuffs and scratches.
 Clean with gentle soap and lukewarm water, scrubbing behind the gem with a very soft toothbrush as necessary.
 After cleaning, pat dry with a soft towel or chamois cloth.

 Map Location